Minsk Higher Military-Political School: History

 The Minsk Higher Military-Political Combined Arms School was founded on May 10, 1980.
 Its curriculum was based on the 11 Central Courses for the Improvement of Political Staff (CCPS).

 In July 1984, the school graduated its first class of political officers.
 In 1985, the school granted its first master's degrees in pedagogical sciences to army officers from foreign countries.
 In late November 1986, CCPS training was given to the senior staff of all military-political schools, including the MVVPOU.
 On April 26, 1990, the first gathering of honored students of military-political schools took place at the Minsk Upper School of Higher Professional Education.

-After the dissolution of the Soviet Union and Belarusian independence, the MVVPOU was transformed into the Minsk Higher Military Command School in January of 1992, which became one of the foundations for the newly-created Military Academy of Belarus in 1995.
+After the dissolution of the Soviet Union and Belarusian independence, the MVVPOU was transformed into the Minsk Higher Military Command School in January 1992, which became one of the foundations for the newly-created Military Academy of Belarus in 1995.
 The school was integrated into the military academy as its combined-arms facility.